Why volunteer with Community Law Wellington and Hutt Valley?

 Interested in volunteering?

-Our Te Awa Kairangi office in Lower Hutt is in greater need of volunteers, with volunteer lawyers and law students usually travelling from central Wellington to support us.
+Our Te Awa Kairangi office in Lower Hutt is most in need of volunteers, with volunteer lawyers and law students usually travelling from central Wellington to support us.
 It’s a great opportunity to gain some practical experience giving legal assistance while empowering clients and increasing their access to justice.

-Our Wellington office,due to its proximity to the law school and the CBD, generally has ample volunteers.
+Our Wellington office, due to its proximity to the law school and the CBD, generally has ample volunteers.
 We are currently operating a volunteering wait-list for both law students and lawyers.
 Volunteers are trained on an “as-needs” basis so you may be on the wait-list for up to a year or more.
 Spaces do become available over time so if you’re interested please do not be discouraged from getting in touch.

 We do, however, prioritise the hiring of Kaitūao from Māori or Pasifika backgrounds, in order to best meet the needs of our communities and honour our Treaty obligations.
-If that’s you then we encourage you to please get in touch.
+If that’s you, then we encourage you to please get in touch.

 Volunteer roles – Apply Now!